 Students have the right of access to their final examination papers.
 As a first step, the student should request an informal review with the instructor concerned, and instructors are strongly encouraged to consent.
 If the request for an informal review is denied or if the student is not satisfied with the decision, the student may submit a formal exam re-read request to the FEAS.
 The exam re-read request must be submitted in writing to the FEAS within four weeks of the release of results.
-The application is to be accompanied by the rereading fee.
+The application is to be accompanied by the rereading fee a.
+A student receiving a grade of FR (Failure with Review) may be permitted, upon formal request to the FEAS, to write a supplemental examination in a failed upper year course offered in the FEAS provided the student has an ECGPA of 1.6 or higher and has obtained a term GPA of 0.7 or higher in the previous Fall and Winter terms.
+Supplemental examinations will be held in-person at Queen's University in February and/or September.
+The privilege of writing these supplemental examinations will be confined to the designated supplemental exam period following the session in which the failure occurred, and limited to a maximum of three examinations in the student's academic plan, with no more than two in any calendar year.
+Supplemental examinations cannot be rescheduled, and there are no provisions for make-ups of the supplemental examinations.